 Michael Trent joined Metcalf as Director of Performing Arts in 2015.
 Over his thirty-year career, he has contributed to the development of the dance field as choreographer, performer, teacher, artistic director, curator and arts community activist and volunteer.
 Most recently, Michael spent eight years as the Artistic Director of Toronto’s Dancemakers and the Centre for Creation.
 Michael has frequently consulted and collaborated with artists and arts organizations at the local and national levels on issues including strategic planning, transition, curatorial expertise, artistic assessment and training.
 He received a BSc from the University of Toronto in physiology and bioethics and was the co-recipient of the 2004 K.M.
 Hunter Artists Award in dance.

 Andre Vallillee joined Metcalf as Environment Program Director in 2014.
 Prior to joining the Foundation, Andre worked as a Program Manager with the Ontario Trillium Foundation, overseeing the province-wide environmental grants portfolio and serving as the Foundation’s Strategy Lead for the environment sector.
-He is a past Chair of the Canadian Environmental Grantmakers’ Network, former National Trustee of the Canadian Parks and Wilderness Society, and currently serves on the Board of the Ontario Nonprofit Network’s Board of Directors and is a member of The Atmospheric Fund’s Grants & Programs Committee.
+He is a past Chair of the Canadian Environmental Grantmakers’ Network, former National Trustee of the Canadian Parks and Wilderness Society, and currently serves as Vice Chair of the Ontario Nonprofit Network’s Board of Directors and is a member of The Atmospheric Fund’s Grants & Programs Committee.
 Andre received his Bachelors in Environmental Studies and Political Science from the University of Victoria, his Masters in Planning from the University of British Columbia, and completed an Executive Education program in Leadership and Organizing through Harvard Kennedy School.

 Heather Dunford joined the Metcalf Foundation in 2008 after spending nine years with The School of Toronto Dance Theatre as Student Services Coordinator and three years with the Toronto Children’s Chorus as Box Office Coordinator/Development Assistant.
 Heather holds a Bachelor of Arts from the University of Waterloo and completed the reputable Arts Administration Specialization with co-op placements at the Manitoba Theatre Centre, the McMichael Canadian Art Collection, The School for Performing and Visual Arts at The Centre in the Square, and the Living Arts Centre Mississauga.